Geek-MD/SmartHomeBot/README.md

 ```
 python3 smarthomebot.py
 ```
+## Wiki

-If you want to run the bot at startup, or advanced configuration, check the [Wiki](https://github.com/Geek-MD/SmartHomeBot/wiki).
+If you want to run the bot at startup, or configure advanced settings, check the [Wiki](https://github.com/Geek-MD/SmartHomeBot/wiki).

 ## Roadmap
 Check [Changelog](https://github.com/Geek-MD/SmartHomeBot/wiki/Changelog) for information about version enhancements.